rstudio/helm/charts/rstudio-workbench/README.md

 - `launcherPem`
 - `secureCookieKey` (or `global.secureCookieKey`)

-Use of [Sealed secrets](https://github.com/bitnami-labs/sealed-secrets) disables the chart's auto-generation and reuse capabilities for `launcherPem` and `secureCookieKey`. `launcherPem` is an RSA private key, which can be generated via an RSA tool such as helm's [`genPrivateKey`](https://helm.sh/docs/chart_template_guide/function_list/#genprivatekey) function. `secureCookieKey` is typically a UUID, which can be generated via a UUID generator such as helm's [`uuidv4`](https://helm.sh/docs/chart_template_guide/function_list/#uuid-functions) function.
+Use of [Sealed secrets](https://github.com/bitnami-labs/sealed-secrets) disables the chart's auto-generation and reuse capabilities for `launcherPem` and `secureCookieKey`. `launcherPem` is an RSA private key, which can be generated via an RSA tool such as Helm's [`genPrivateKey`](https://helm.sh/docs/chart_template_guide/function_list/#genprivatekey) function. `secureCookieKey` is typically a UUID, which can be generated via a UUID generator such as Helm's [`uuidv4`](https://helm.sh/docs/chart_template_guide/function_list/#uuid-functions) function.

 ## Values